henningkerstan/byte/README.md

-# byte
+# Byte
 A TypeScript implementation of a byte (octet) allowing easy bit manipulations.

 ## 1. Description
 This library provides a simple implementation of a byte (aka octet) in a TypeScript class.
 I developed this "library" (which consists of merely one TypeScript class) for two purposes:
-- for use in my EnOcean-Core library and associated files, and
+- for use in my [EnOcean-Core library](https://www.npmjs.com/package/enocean-core) and associated files, and
 - to understand, test and (hopefully) streamline my development process for more complex projects.

 Hence: Feel free to use it, if it helps, but do not expect rocket science. :)